 Rather than being afraid of being too old to start martial arts classes, defeat your fear by taking a class.
 Martial arts dojos have courses for people of all ages and experience levels.
 With a little research, you can find the perfect martial arts program for your physical ability and goals.

-We recommend BJJ as one of the best martial arts for older adults.
+If you’re looking for something more intense, you might like BJJ.
 The “gentle art” teaches how to use technique over power to execute the techniques.
 It is a great exercise and it is common that the average practitioner starts later in life.

 What are you waiting for?
 There is no time like now to start your new martial arts program.